+It's time to close this lecture.
 The mandate I was given by the board was not to resolve this issue, and I think I've confused you enough.
-I have not resolved this issue.
-My mandate from the board was to make you aware of the halachic parameters, so that you know that this issue has a wealth of halachic literature, and that it's not a trivial question.
+My mandate from the board was to make you aware of the halakhic parameters, so that you know that this issue has a wealth of halakhic literature, and that it's not a trivial question.
 And what really complicates it is how you the community want to proceed on this issue.
 And the board does not have an easy choice on this issue.
 Hopefully, we will be able to work this out together.